Satisfactory Academic Progress

 Financial Aid Warning:

-Students not meeting the minimum hours and cumulative GPA requirements (I and II above) for the first time, will be sent a Financial Aid Warning letter.
-Effective Fall 2011, students who receive a Financial Aid Warning letter will receive financial aid for one additional semester/payment period.
+Students not meeting the completion percentage and cumulative GPA requirements (I and II above) for the first time, will be sent a Financial Aid Warning letter.
+Effective fall 2017, students who receive a Financial Aid Warning letter will receive financial aid for one additional semester/payment period.
 The letter explains that academic performance will be re-evaluated after the warning semester/payment period to determine if additional action must be taken.

 Financial Aid Suspension: